iitj-kmd/aqua-ai/readme.md

 The app uses a machine learning model from Hugging Face called **DETR (DEtection TRansformer)** to detect objects in a video stream in real-time.
 It highlights detected objects like a person and a bottle with bounding boxes.

+**Aqua-AI V4** is a new version of the Aqua-AI project that uses a **native YOLO object detection model** built entirely with OpenCV and PyTorch — instead of relying on Hugging Face models.

+This version detects whether a person is holding a water bottle in front of a webcam, helping promote healthy water consumption habits.

+---

+## 🎯 Key Differences from V2

+✅ Uses **native YOLO** (e.g. YOLOv5 or YOLOv8)
+✅ Runs locally without internet after installing weights
+✅ Faster inference speed compared to large transformers
+✅ Fully integrated with:
+- **OpenCV** for image handling and bounding boxes
+- **PyTorch** for running YOLO model
+-
 ---

 ## Project Purpose